fbpx

 Humans are visual creatures, with over half of our brain’s usage committed to consciously and unconsciously deciphering the world around us.

-A good piece of automation software will integrate with your job management system, marrying up your data to make it both accurate and easily accessible.
+A good piece of automation software will integrate with your job management system, marrying up your data to make it accurate and easily accessible.

-At a glance, the traffic-light-style colour-coded system shows you what’s completed (block green), what’s nearing breach (yellow), or what’s actually breached (block red).
+At a glance, the traffic-light-style colour-coded system shows you what’s completed (block green), what’s nearing breach (yellow), or what’s breached (block red).

 SLAs